mainmatter/ember-simple-auth/README.md

 ## Authorizers

 __Authorizers use the session data aqcuired by the authenticator to construct authorization data__ that can be injected into outgoing network requests.
 As the authorizer depends on the data that the authenticator acquires, __authorizers and authenticators have to fit together__.

 Ember Simple Auth comes with 2 authorizers:

-* `OAuth2Bearer`: an OAuth 2.0 authorizer that uses Bearer tokens
+* [`OAuth2BearerAuthorizer`](http://ember-simple-auth.com/api/classes/OAuth2BearerAuhtorizer.html): an OAuth 2.0 authorizer that uses Bearer tokens
-* `Devise`: an authorizer compatible with the popular Ruby on Rails authentication plugin [devise](https://github.com/plataformatec/devise)
+* [`DeviseAuthorizer`](http://ember-simple-auth.com/api/classes/DeviseAuthorizer.html): an authorizer compatible with the popular Ruby on Rails authentication plugin [devise](https://github.com/plataformatec/devise)

 To use any of these authorizers in an application, define a new authroizer in `app/authorizers`, extend if from the Ember Simple Auth authorizer

 ```js
 // app/authorizers/oauth2.js